FZJ-INM1-BDA/siibra-explorer/docs/usage/selecting.md

-# Selection
+# Selecting

-## Selecting a template / an atlas
+## Selecting a template / atlas

-Interactive Atlas Viewer supports a number of atlases.
+The interactive atlas viewer supports a number of atlases.

 ### From homepage

-At the home page, the atlases are categorised under the template space.
+On the home page, the atlases are categorised under their respective template spaces.

 [![](images/home.png)](images/home.png)

-Click on any of the parcellation listed, the interactive atlas viewer will load the parcellation in the corresponding template space
+Select any of the parcellations listed, the interactive atlas viewer will load the parcellation in the corresponding template space.

-Clicking on the template card will load the template and the first parcellation in the corresponding template space.
+Clicking on the template card will load the template and the first of the listed parcellation under the template space.

 ### From viewer

-If an atlas is already loaded, the list of available templates and parcellation can be accessed from the side bar.
+If an atlas is already loaded, the list of available templates and parcellations can be accessed from the side bar.

 [![](images/bigbrain_parcellation_selector_open.png)](images/bigbrain_parcellation_selector_open.png)